Mostafa-AbdelRaheem/Would-You-Rather-App-/README.md

-#Udacity Project:would you Rather App
+# Udacity Project: Would you Rather App

-This App about Would your rather Game where you can
-    1-create a question
+This App about Would your rather Game where you can 1-create a question
 2-answer the questions of the other users
 3-check your position on leader Board

 There are three acccounts which you can choose one of them

 #Build Tools

-* React
+- React
-* Redux
+- Redux
-* React Router
+- React Router
-* React-Bootstrap
+- React-Bootstrap

 # Installation